Recent Uptick In Pedestrian Accidents Triggers Safety Concerns

 Unfortunately, it can sometimes be difficult to determine which insurance company is obligated to pay benefits.
 In these situations, injured pedestrians are encouraged to contact a Michigan personal injury attorney, to help determine which insurance carrier is responsible for coverage.

-If the motorist who caused the pedestrian’s injuries was negligent, the pedestrian may be able to file a third-party negligence lawsuit for “noneconomic damages,” which includes pain and suffering.
+If the driver who caused the pedestrian’s injuries was negligent, the pedestrian may be able to file a negligence lawsuit for “noneconomic damages,” which includes pain and suffering.

 Does it matter if a pedestrian was illegally crossing the street at the time of the accident?
 In third-party negligence suits, the answer is “yes.”
 If the pedestrian contributed to the accident in any way – by jaywalking, for example – chances are that any damages awarded will be reduced by the amount of the pedestrian’s own fault.

-If you’ve been injured in a pedestrian accident and need help getting the Michigan no-fault benefits to which you’re entitled, contact our Lansing personal injury lawyers and Grand Rapids personal injury attorneys today for a free consultation.
+If you’ve been injured in a pedestrian accident and need help getting the Michigan no-fault benefits to which you’re entitled, or you want to file a liability claim against the at-fault driver, contact our Lansing personal injury lawyers and Grand Rapids personal injury attorneys today for a free consultation.